awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 ## Back-filling Past Data

-This solution supports back-filling past data up to the Kubecost retention limits (15 days for the free tier, 30 days for the business tier).
+This solution supports back-filling past data up to the Kubecost retention limits (15 days for the free tier).
 The back-filling is done automatically by the data collection pod if it identifies gaps in the S3 data compared to the Kubecost data.
 The way it works is as follows: